Layer 3 · Protocol Stack

 Governance and protocol infrastructure for landscape-scale ecological stewardship.
 Constitutional kernel frozen February 2026.
 Version-controlled.
 Terminal-verifiable.
 Evidence-bound.

 Planetary Guardians is a regenerative governance protocol for landscape-scale ecological stewardship — not an NGO, not an investment fund, and not a movement in the conventional sense.
 Founded 2019.
 Built on 25 years of governance research.
-Field practice is developing through active, preparatory, and exploratory tracks.
+Across the habitat, place-based work now reads through active, preparatory, and exploratory field nodes.

 The philosophical foundation is in the Green Papers — 20 working papers on Moral Biology, Planetary Guardianship, and the conditions for ethical life.
 The protocol layer and the papers are designed to be read together.